charly-palencia/blueprint-agreement/README.md

 ### Quick Start

-Blueprint agreement works with a markdown file with an valid API Blueprint format.
-Add your file into /docs folder in your root folder (or set your custom documentation folder)
+Blueprint agreement works based on a markdown file with an valid API Blueprint format.
+Add your file into `/docs` folder in your project root folder (or set your custom documentation folder)

 ./docs/test.md